telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

 -   The `-httpTimeout` [CLI parameter](admin/cli.md)
     is used to set the CPr timeout.
-If a request forwarded to a CPr is taking more that that timeout, then Orion closes the connection and assumes that the CPr is not responding.
+If a request forwarded to a CPr is taking more than that timeout, then Orion closes the connection and assumes that the CPr is not responding.
--   In the case a given request involves more than one Context Provider (e.g. an update including 3 context elements, each one being an entity managed by a different Context Provider), Orion will forward the corresponding "piece" of the request to each Context Provider, gathering all the results before responding to the client.
-The current implementation processes multiple forwards in sequence, i.e. awaiting the response from the last CPr (or timeout expiration) before sending the forward request to the next.
+-   In case a given request involves more than one Context Provider (e.g. an update including 3 context elements, each one being an entity managed by a different Context Provider), Orion will forward the corresponding "piece" of the request to each Context Provider, gathering all the results before responding to the client.
+The current implementation processes multiple forwards in sequence, i.e. Orion awaits the response from the previous CPr (or timeout expiration) before sending the forward request to the next.
 -   You can use the `-cprForwardLimit` [CLI parameter](admin/cli.md) to limit the maximum number of forwarded requests to Context Providers for a single client request.